16

 RAeS Lecture in cooperation with HAW, DGLR, VDI & ZAL

 His interest in the U-2 started in the early 1970s with a visit to Davis-Monthan AFB, which was then the home of the US Air Force U-2 wing.
-In 1989, his first book on the Dragon Lady was published to favorable reviews, especially from members of the US airborne reconnaissance community.
+In 1989, his first book on the Dragon Lady was published to favorable reviews, including from members of the US airborne reconnaissance community.

 Date: